avasdao/avas.cash/README.md

 Every $AVAS holder is permitted to vote _(on-chain)_ for public proposals.

-"Qualified" $AVAS holders receive Daily Payouts _(directly to the respective Nexa address)_ from revenues deposited into Ava's Treasury.
+"Qualified" $AVAS holders receive Daily Payouts _(to the respective Nexa or Meta address)_ from revenues deposited into Ava's Treasury.

 ## About